20125A0511/Materialui/README.md

 # Materialui
-Android Application with Student Login using material ui What is Material ui?
+Android Application with Student Login using material ui.

+What is Material ui?
 Material-UI is simply a library that allows us to import and use different components to create a user interface in our React applications.
 This saves a significant amount of time since the developers do not need to write everything from scratch.